Demographics of Sarawak: Salako & Lara

-This ethnic group forms a small minority with very little or no comprehensive studies done by any party on their dialect, culture/customs and history.
-Although classified as Bidayuh by the Malaysian government for political convenience, the Salako and Lara culture have nothing in common with the other Bidayuh groups and their oral tradition claim different descent and migration histories.
-It is understandable that since this group is living within Bidayuh-majority areas and the fact that they also prefer to stay in one permanent inland area, most probably for agricultural reasons instead of branching out to other locations as opposed to the other races, they are grouped together as Land Dayaks.
+These two ethnic groups collectively form a small minority with very little or no comprehensive studies done by any party on their dialects, history, cultures and customs.
+Although classified as Bidayuh and collectively placed under the Land Dayak group of tribes by the Malaysian government for political and administrative convenience, the Salako and Lara cultures have nothing in common with the other Bidayuh groups and their oral traditions claim different descent and migration histories.

-This tribal community is believed to have originated from Gajing Mountain, at the source of Salakau River, near Singkawang in West Kalimantan, Indonesia.
-Their language is completely different and not intelligible with the other spoken Bidayuh dialects in the other districts.
+It is understandable that since these ethnic groups are living within Bidayuh-majority areas and the fact that they also prefer to stay in one permanent inland area, it is most probably due to agricultural reasons instead of branching out to other locations as opposed to the other indigenous races.
 They are mainly found concentrated in the Lundu area.

+Linguistically, the Salako belongs to another language family tree which is of the Malayic Dayak family (the same family as the Iban language).The Lara, although said to be more related to the Bidayuh (Jagoi-Singai), speaks a language almost not mutually intelligible at all with the other Bidayuh dialects despite the fact that it belonged to the same language family tree which is the Land Dayak.

+These tribal communities are believed to have originated from Gajing Mountain, at the source of Salakau River, near Singkawang in West Kalimantan, Indonesia.

 In August 2001, the Salako and Lara community set up the Salako-Lara Association to safe guard and preserve their culture and custom for the future generations.

 Orang Ulu

-Orang Ulu is an ethnic group in Sarawak.
-The various Orang Ulu groups together make up 4.8% of Sarawak's population.
+Orang Ulu is a collective term for ethnic groups in eastern Sarawak.
+The various Orang Ulu groups together make up to 6.3% of Sarawak's population.
 The phrase Orang Ulu means upriver people and is a term used to collectively describe the numerous tribes that live upriver in Sarawak's vast interior.
 Such groups include the major Kayan and Kenyah tribes, and the smaller neighbouring groups of the Kajang, Kejaman, Punan, Ukit, and Penan.
 Nowadays, the definition also includes the down-river tribes of the Lun Bawang, Lun Dayeh, "mean upriver" or "far upstream", Berawan, Saban as well as the plateau-dwelling Kelabits.
 Orang Ulu is a term coined officially by the government to identify several ethnics and sub-ethnics who live mostly at the upriver and uphill areas of Sarawak.
 Most of them live in the district of Baram, Miri, Belaga, Limbang and Lawas.

 The Orang Ulu are artistic people with longhouses elaborately decorated with murals and woodcarvings.
 They are also well known for their intricate beadwork and detailed tattoos.
 The Orang Ulu tribe can also be identified by their unique musical sound made by a sapeh, a stringed instrument similar to a mandolin.

 The vast majority of the Orang Ulu tribe are Christians but traditional religions are still practised in some areas.

 Some of the major tribes making up the Orang Ulu group include: